 Fluid concrete creates castings with very high surface quality.
 Edges are crisp and precise.
 Surface color and visual texture is smooth and even.

-Fluid concrete mixes can sometimes have a few small pinholes, or if the casting is done carefully, no pinholes at all.
-Concrete can be made fluid by using an appropriate mix design and superplasticizer, or astiff mix can be made fluid by vibration.
+Concrete can be made fluid by using an appropriate mix design and superplasticizer, or a stiff mix can be made fluid by vibration.
 Either way the cast surface will very closely reflect the surface characteristics of the mold.
-If the concrete was cast against smooth, glossy plastic then the virgin cast surface will be shiny and almost glass-smooth.
+If the concrete was cast against smooth, glossy plastic then the as-cast surface will be shiny and almost glass-smooth.

 Difference #2: Casting Techniques